Inna Shevchenko: Public speaking

 Shevchenko is a speaker at conferences and a columnist for the international press.
 She was a speaker at a debate on the freedom of speech in Copenhagen on 14 February 2015 with cartoonist Lars Vilks.
 She was speaking about an illusion that in Western Europe people can fully enjoy freedom of speech when a terrorist opened fire in the lobby of the cultural centre, where the debates took place.
-Surviving the attack, Shevchenko later said, "Liberal voices should be louder than Kalashnikovs."

 Shevchenko's TEDxKalamata talk is entitled "I will not stop speaking out loud".